Skip to content

 What is Life Insurance?

 First up, what exactly is life insurance?
-Well, this kind of cover pays out a tax-free lump sum of money if the individual(s) insured die within the term of the policy.
-A life insurance policy is typically taken out to protect you and your loved ones, so that if you should pass, there will be funds available to help them cope with the financial stress of your departure.
+Well, this kind of cover pays out a lump sum of money if the individual(s) insured die within the term of the policy.
+A life insurance policy is typically taken out to protect your loved ones, so that if you should pass, there will be funds available to give them additional financial security without your income.

 Benefits of Life Insurance

-Life insurance policies have many benefits across their different facets, from protecting the homeowner via mortgage protection to safeguarding the business owner via keyperson cover.
+Life insurance policies have many benefits, from protecting the homeowner with mortgage protection, to safeguarding business owner with key-person cover.
 However, the main benefit and catalyst for many people taking out life cover is to protect their family and loved ones.
-In today’s increasingly costly Ireland, you can imagine the financial carnage if one of the family earners was suddenly taken from this world:
+With the cost of living in Ireland continuing to rise, have you considered how your family would manage to cover their costs if the unexpected happened.

 · Pensions

-· School and ancillary activities (holiday camps, sports clubs etc) fees
+· Childcare, School and ancillary activities (holiday camps, sports clubs etc) fees

 · Educational fees such as school, grinds and university